 Make magic potions

-Attention, witches and wizards: Don your finest robes, grab your magic wands and make haste to The Wizard’s Den.
-This enchantingly boozy pop-up bar on Granville Street will have you sipping mead while brewing potions and casting spells under the careful tutelage of the potions master.
-Don’t delay, because this magical spot disapparates after October 31.
+Attention, witches and wizards: Don your finest robes, grab your magic wands and make haste to The Wizard’s Den Semester II.
+This will have you sipping mead while brewing potions and casting spells under the careful tutelage of the potions master.
+Don’t delay, because this magical spot disapparates after a limited time.

 Throw an axe

-Release your inner lumberjack at Urban Axe Throwing in Port Coquitlam.
-Throwing axes for an hour or two releases tons of tension and provides a good upper body workout, and the thud of the axe hitting the target is surprisingly satisfying.
+Release your inner lumberjack at Urban Axe Throwing in Port Coquitlam or North Vancouver.
+Throwing axes for an hour or two releases tons of tension and provides a good upper-body workout, and the thud of the axe hitting the target is surprisingly satisfying.
 Plus, it’s just plain fun to ignore your mother’s advice and throw sharp, heavy objects.